Open-CMSIS-Pack/cpackget/README.md

 ## Security features

-The following features are a WIP and under constant review/discussion.
+The following features are not fully deployed yet and under constant review/discussion.
 These might suddenly change from release to release, with potential breaking changes.
 Always check the release/changelog first.

 ### Integrity checking
-As of release **v0.7.0**, it's possible to create a `.checksum` file of a local .pack.
+As of release **v0.7.0**, it's possible to create a `.checksum` file of a local `.pack`.
 This file resembles a common digest file, used to confirm that an obtained piece of information matches the source's content. \
 Instead of just including the digest of the entire .pack as one, it lists the digests of all the files.

 The extension includes the pack's name in its canonical form and hash algorithm used, appended by ".checksum": `Pack.Vendor.1.0.0.sha256.checksum`.
 Currently only works for local packs.